KI-Campus/block_openai_chat_scieneers_port/README.md

 # KI Campus Annotation

 This ai chat plugin has been provided to the KI Campus by the Scieneers as a zip file.
-Hosting it internally to be able to install it, using our ansible script.
+Hosting it internally for deployment and on the KI Campus Github for sharing

 # moodle-block_openai_chat_scieneers